murphyyhuang/mini_transformer/README.md

 # Mini Transformer
 This project is a realization of Transformer[1].
-It is base on the Tensor2Tensor framwork[2] but simplifies many components.
-This mini Tensor2Tensor framework is suitable for the development of deep learning network in the laboratory level.
-It enables you to regard data preprocessing, model, layer as separate components and provides great flexibility to explore different network structure.
+It is base on the Tensor2Tensor framwork[2] but simplifies some of the structures.
+This mini Tensor2Tensor framework is succinct but powerful enough for the development of deep learning network in the laboratory level.
+It enables you to regard data preprocessing, model, layer as separate components and provides great flexibility to explore different network structure in some sort of plug-and-play style.
+Besides, this project is based on [TensorFlow Eager framework](https://www.tensorflow.org/guide/eager), which is an imperative programming environment that evaluates operations immediately, without building graphs.
+It is eaiser to debug the project but only supports single GPU for the time being.

 # Reference